omidarmat/onLearn/react.md

 2. JavaScript Logic
 3. Appearance (JSX)

-## **JSX**
+## JSX

 JSX is a declarative syntax to describe how components look like and how they work based on their data and logic.
 In practice, this means that each component must return one block of JSX, which React will then use to render the component on the UI.

 JSX is similar to HTML, but it is actually an extension of JavaScript that allows us to embed JavaScript, CSS, and React components into HTML.

 If react is a JavaScript framework, how does it understand this HTML-looking code?
 Remember that JSX is an extension of JavaScript, which means that there is a simple way of converting JSX to JavaScript.
-This is done by **Babel**, which was automatically included in our application by `create-react-app`.
+This is done by Babel, which was automatically included in our application by `create-react-app`.

 Each JSX element is converted to a `React.createElement()` function call.
 Remember that browsers don't understand JSX, they only understand HTML.
 So our JSX is converted into `createElement()` function calls, which in the end creates the HTML elements that we see on the screen.

-### **Declarative JSX**
+### Declarative JSX

 Let's first review what is imperative, in order to understand what is declarative.

-#### **Imperative appraoch**
+#### Imperative appraoch

 When we try to build UIs using Vanilla JavaScript we use an imperative approach.
 It means that we manually select elements, traverse the DOM, and attach event handlers to elements.
 Then as soon as an event happens, we give the browser a step-by-step instruction on how to mutate DOM until we reach the desired UI.

-So in the imperative approach, we tell the browser exactly **how to do things**.
+So in the imperative approach, we tell the browser exactly how to do things.
 However, doing this in a complex app is virtually impossible!
 So we use React in order to implement a declarative approach.

-#### **Declarative appraoch**
+#### Declarative appraoch

 Declarative approach means to describe what the UI should look like at all times, always based on the current data that is in the component.
-We know that this data is actually **props** and **state**.
+We know that this data is actually props and state.
 So basically, we use JSX to describe the UI based on props and state.
 All this, happens without any DOM manipulation at all!

-So in the declarative approach, we tell the browser **what we want to achieve**.
+So in the declarative approach, we tell the browser what we want to achieve.
 It helps us developers to never think of touching the DOM.
 Instead, we should only think of the UI as a reflection of the current data.

-### **Rules of JSX**
+### Rules of JSX

 1. JSX works essentially like HTML, but we can enter JavaScript mode by using `{}`.
 2. Inside the JavaScript mode, we can place any JavaScript expressions.
 Example: reference variables, create arrays or objects, `.map()`, ternary opertor.
 But statements are not allowed (`if/else`, `for`, `switch`)